buttonsrtoys/mvvm_plus/README.md

       notifiyListeners();
     }

-Either way, listeners passed to `listenTo` are automatically removed when your ViewModel instance is disposed.
+Either way, listeners passed to `get` are automatically removed when your ViewModel instance is disposed.

 ## That's it!

-The [example app](https://github.com/buttonsrtoys/view/tree/main/example) demos much of the above functionality and shows how small and organized `mvvm_get` classes typically are.
+The [example app](https://github.com/buttonsrtoys/view/tree/main/example) demos much of the above functionality and shows how small and organized `get_mvvm` classes typically are.

-If you have questions or suggestions on anything `mvvm_get`, please do not hesitate to contact me.
+If you have questions or suggestions on anything `get_mvvm`, please do not hesitate to contact me.